AlexanderKosik/kickstart_regex/content/introduction.md

 assert has_vowel("pffff") is False
 ```

 Even more complex checks are possible without the use of RegEx.
-A solution might look like this.
+A solution to the problem above might look like this:

 ```python
 # Check if we have a vowel in the passed string